Quantum-Classical Machine learning by Hybrid Tensor Networks: Introduction.

 Different from these previous works, we propose the concept of Hybrid Tensor Networks (HTN) which combine tensor networks with classical neural networks into a uniform deep learning framework.
-We show the schematic of this universal framework of HTN in Fig.~\ref{fig:HTN}.
-In this framework, people are able to freely design HTN by adding some specific tensor networks such as Matrix Product States (MPS), Projected Entangled Pair States (PEPS) or Tree Tensor Networks (TTN) etc., and some classical neural networks such as Fully-connected Networks (FCN), Convolutional Neural Networks (CNN) or Recurrent Neural Networks (RNN) etc. at any part of the HTN.
-And then train the whole network by the standard combination of training algorithms such as the Back Propagation (BP) and Stochastic Gradient Descent (SGD).
-Therefore by introducing neuron with nonlinear activation, HTN will be the universal approximator as same as neural network.
-More importantly, HTN are capable of dealing with quantum input states involving both quantum entanglement states and product states.
-In this way, the HTN will be a good choice of the implementation of quantum-classical deep learning model.
-Specifically, we discuss some preliminary ideas to design HTN and provide some applicable cases and numerical experiments.
+We show the schematic of this universal framework in Fig. \ref{fig:HTN}.
+By virtue of this framework, people are able to freely design HTN by adding any specific tensor network and any classical neural network at any part of the HTN.
+And then train the whole network using the standard Back Propagation (BP) algorithm and Stochastic Gradient Descent (SGD).
+Therefore by introducing neurons with nonlinear activation, HTN will be a kind of universal approximator just like neural networks.
+More importantly, HTN are capable of dealing with both quantum entanglement states and product states.
+In this way, the HTN will be a good choice for the implementation of a hybrid quantum-classical deep learning model, making it a promising choice for the implementation of hybrid quantum-classical deep learning models.
+In this paper, we discuss some preliminary ideas to design HTN and provide some applicable cases and numerical experiments.
+At the end, we give a brief discussion on the quantum feature engineering.